Import MySQL

 Overview

-In this guide, we will see how to export a MySQL database from your current setup and import it into the MySQL database of a Cloudron app.
+This guide explains how to export a MySQL database from your current setup and import it into an app.

 Export